Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Methods

 \paragraph{GC Brightness}

 The GC brightness (magnitude) distribution is called the globular cluster luminosity function (GCLF), and it is well-characterized by a Gaussian distribution \citep{harris_globular_1979, Harris1991, Rejkuba_2012}.
-However, due to the telescope detection limit, fainter GCs are not observed, and the observed GCLF is right-truncated by the known telescope detection limit.
+However, due to telescope detection limits, fainter GCs are not observed, and thus the observed GCLF is right-truncated. \footnote{Due to historical reasons, brighter objects are defined to have more negative values, while fainter objects have more positive values.}